OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 # Terminology

 Disclosure:
-: Disclosure (Ethics Disclosure, or self-disclosure) is application-specific information about the data collection, data-processing, and decision-making practices of a Product, provided by the Product Vendor (an individual developer or an organization).
+: Disclosure (Ethics Disclosure, or self-disclosure) is application-specific information about the data collection, data processing, and decision-making practices of a Product, provided by the Product Vendor (an individual developer or an organization).

 Disclosure Feed:
 : A historical sequence of Disclosures, made for a specific Product.